shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Take small sips of water, electrolytes or oral rehydration solutions to prevent dehydration.</li>
     <li>When ready to eat, choose bland foods such as toast, crackers, or plain rice.
 Eat little and often.</li>
     <li>Avoid alcohol until symptoms have completely settled.</li>
-    <li>Seek medical advice if vomiting lasts more than 24 hours or worsens.</li>
+    <li>Seek medical advice if vomiting lasts more than 24 hours or worsens, if it is accompanie.</li>
   </ul>

   <h3 id="diarrhoea">3.
 Diarrhoea</h3>